psychopy/workshops/source/3days/day1/buildingBetter.rst

 All the base knowledge we assume at the start of this workshop can be learnt from this `15 minute video <https://www.youtube.com/watch?v=fIw1e1GqroQ>`_

-This shows you how to make the `posner task in PsychoPy <https://workshops.psychopy.org/psychopy_examples.zip>`_
+In this demo we will work through making a posner task in PsychoPy you can `download the materials here <https://workshops.psychopy.org/psychopy_examples.zip>`_ (upen builder > posnerTargets).

 What makes a PsychoPy experiment?
 --------------------------------------